Malcev Completions, Hodge Theory, and Motives: Enriched local systems

-\begin{proof}[Proof of \nref{Proposition}{prop:pushf_assump_enriched_ambient}] To reduce clutter, let us suppress the functor $\inc_\clg{A}$ from the notation for the duration of the proof; it can easily be reinserted.
+is an isomorphism for $i=0,1$.
+(See \nref{Rmk.}{rmk:ambient_canonical_maps}.) \end{prop} \begin{proof} To reduce clutter, let us suppress the functor $\inc_\clg{A}$ from the notation for the duration of the proof; it can easily be reinserted.
 We begin with the $i=0$ case.
 Note that, naturally in $E\in\clg{E}$ and $M\in\clg{E}(X)$, we have

 using property~\heqref{enum:ff_from_E_to_A} and property~\heqref{enum:ambient_truncated}, which implies that $p^\clg{E}_* \simeq H^0p^\clg{A}_*$.

 Next, we deal with the more interesting $i=1$ case.
 Applying $\Hom(\blank,\blank)$ (in the second argument) to the morphism of triangles